Kfar Bin Nun: History

-The moshav was founded in 1952 by the Agricultural Union on the land of the depopulated Palestinian village of al-Qubab.
+The moshav was founded in 1952 by the Agricultural Union on land near the depopulated Palestinian village of al-Qubab.

-It was initially named Mishmar Ayalon Bet as it was located at the road junction to the existing Mishmar Ayalon, which had been established two years before, but was later renamed Kfar Bin Nun after Operation Bin Nun, which was named itself after the second name of Joshua (1:1), who fought here in the Ayalon valley (Joshua 10:12).
-During two efforts, IDF did not succeed to capture Latrun during the 1948 Arab–Israeli War.
+It was initially named Mishmar Ayalon Bet as it was located at the road junction to the existing Mishmar Ayalon, which had been established two years before, but was later renamed Kfar Bin Nun after Operation Bin Nun Bet, which was named after the second name of Joshua (1:1), who fought here in the Ayalon valley (Joshua 10:12).

-Until the Six-Day War in 1967, it was classed as a border settlement, which meant it was entitled to financial compensation for the attacks it suffered due to its proximity to the Jordanian border.
+Until the Six-Day War in 1967, it was classed as a "Sefer settlement", which meant it was entitled to financial compensation for the attacks it suffered due to its proximity to the Jordanian border.